• Skip to main content

 • Bacon – use good bacon, thinner crispy bacon is my preference.
 You can use thick bacon slices for a meaty bite.

-• Butter – for better richer taste.
+• Butter – for a better richer taste.
 If you prefer to reduce calories subs butter with olive oil.

 • Green onion – for aroma and flavor. use the white part to sauté in butter and the green part of the onion for garnish.